eProsima/Fast-DDS-spy/docs/rst/user_manual/configuration.rst

 ---------------

 Apart from the dynamic DDS topics discovered in the network, the discovery phase can be accelerated by using the builtin topic list (``builtin-topics``).
-By defining topics in this list, the |ddsrecorder| will create the DataWriters and DataReaders in recorder initialization.
+By defining topics in this list, the |spy| will create the DataWriters and DataReaders in recorder initialization.

 The builtin-topics list is defined in the same form as the ``allowlist`` and ``blocklist``.